 Location.
 40° 23.808′ N, 90° 9.32′ W. Marker is in Lewistown, Illinois, in Fulton County.
-Marker is on North Main Street (Illinois Route 97) north of West Lincoln Avenue, on the left when traveling north.
-Marker is located beside the sidewalk, near the southeast corner of the Fulton County Courthouse grounds, facing North Main Street.
-Touch for map.
-Marker is at Touch for directions.
+Marker is on North Main Street (Illinois Route 97) north of West Lincoln Avenue, on Touch for map.
+Marker is at or near this postal address: 100 North Main Street, Lewistown IL 61542, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 14 miles of this marker, measured as the crow flies.
 Mason County's Tribute to the Soldiers 1861 - 1865 (approx. 8.3 miles away); Abraham Lincoln - Eighth Judicial District (approx. 8.3 miles away); On This Spot Abraham Lincoln Spoke to the Citizens of Bath (approx. 14 miles away).

 More about this marker.
 Marker is a painted metal plaque, mounted at eye-level on a metal post.

 Also see . . .

 1. Ossian M. Ross.
 Ossian M. Ross was a pioneer farmer, stock-raiser, and merchant in Illinois, who served as a major in the War of 1812 and subsequently founded the Illinois towns of Lewistown and Havana, and who also played a prominent role in establishing Fulton and Mason counties in that state.
 Ossian Ross donated a quarter-section of his land to the town for the establishment of a public square, courthouse, jail, church, and Masonic temple.
 (Submitted on January 27, 2019, by Cosmos Mariner of Cape Canaveral, Florida.)